plesk/extensions-catalog-proxy/README.md

 ```
 Where <proxy-address> should be replaced with real proxy address (IP of machine, where docker-compose has been launched).

 That's all.
+To manage a 'while list' filter just edit [site/index.php](site/index.php) and adjust a list of extensions.
-To improve custom logic of filtering you can modify [site/index.php](site/index.php) file.
+To get a full list of extensions you can use https://ext.plesk.com/api/v4/packages